How Distracted Driving Affects Car Insurance

 Man distracted by mobile phone while driving a car.

-Inattentive operation of a vehicle can put both yourself and others in danger.
-Over 3,000 people died because of distracted driving in 2020, according to the National Highway Traffic Safety Administration (NHTSA).
-Depending on your state, you can expect to at least pay a fine if you’re caught.
-You may pay more for auto insurance.
+Inattentive operation of a vehicle can also put both yourself and others in danger.
+Over 3,308 people died because of distracted driving in 2022, according to the National Highway Traffic Safety Administration (NHTSA).
+The same report shows that nearly 290,000 people were injured the same year.
+This is one of the reasons auto insurance premiums are rising so quickly in 2024.

 Distracted driving is defined as operating a vehicle while doing something that takes your attention away from driving.
 The most common example is using your phone while at the wheel.
 However, other actions such as eating and drinking or putting on makeup can also make it hard to focus while you’re driving.